 Media relations are no different.
 Take the time to cut through the noise instead of sending generic email pitches.

-Gaining massive visibility and grabbing new audiences' attention is a surefire way to achieve success.
+Gaining massive visibility and grabbing the attention of new audiences' is a surefire way to achieve success.

 Cross-promotion involves distributing content through multiple channels to a broader audience.
 Guest blogging and podcasting are popular ways to cross-promote.

 Brands benefit significantly from public relations.
-A PR team's success can still be measured, however.
-Those data are, once again, invaluable.
-In what way?
-Public relations is responsible for telling your brand's story.
-However, your media communication efforts should be backed up by data and analyzed.
+A PR team's success can be measured; this data is invaluable.
+Your media communication efforts should be backed up by data and analyzed.
 Seeing the data will help you develop new ideas for compelling stories.
-Optimization for search engines (SEO) is the key to achieving this.

 Interested in seeing what we can achieve for your business?
 Schedule a free intro call to learn more.

-Union offers a cloud platform that allows for easy and manageable omnichannel communication through single APIs covering SMS, Voice, and conversational messaging apps such as WhatsApp and Facebook Messenger.
+Union offers a cloud platform for easy and manageable omnichannel communication through single APIs covering SMS, Voice, and conversational messaging apps such as WhatsApp and Facebook Messenger.